Global Health — M.P.H.

 GLBH 568.
 Fundamentals of Global Health III.
 3 Units.

-A three-course series that addresses the context and realities of global health and transformational development.
-Study of nongovernmental, UN, bilateral, and multi-lateral organizations involved in global health, and how programs are financed; engagement in professional career development activities; and preparation of a complex funding application for the countries of study, modeled on The Global Fund to Fight AIDS, Tuberculosis and Malaria; or similar global health grant program.
+Third in a three-course series addressing global health and transformational development.
+Study of nongovernmental, UN, bilateral, and multi-lateral organizations involved in global health.
+Includes: financing; engagement in professional career development activities; and, preparation of a complex funding application such as The Global Fund to Fight AIDS, Tuberculosis, and Malaria.

 Prerequisite: GLBH 564, GLBH 566; or consent of instructor.